Call us, we're at your service

 Flight Time: 1 hour | Drive Duration: 3–4 hours

 Take a morning flight from Kathmandu to Bhadrapur in eastern Nepal.
-From there, drive through the scenic tea-covered hills of Ilam, Nepal’s premier tea region.
-Enjoy the cooler mountain air and serene views of tea gardens and forested slopes.
+From there, you will drive north through the scenic, tea-covered hills of Nepal's premier tea region.
+Staying in Fikkal or Kanyam provides a more direct route for the following day's long drive to the trek's starting point.

 Day 5: Drive to Sekathum (1,576m / 5,170ft)